dilanx/GamerLanguage/README.md

 # Gamer Language
-A stupid esoteric programming language where you program the same way a gamer talks lmaoo.
+Gamer Language is a stupid esoteric programming language where you program the same way a gamer talks lmaoo.

 Imagine yourself in a Twitch chat but you're also coding and for a second you forget that they're different things.